Relación breve de la conquista de la Nueva España

 Relación breve de la conquista de la Nueva España (Short Account of the Conquest of New Spain) is the account of friar Francisco de Aguilar, who in his youth took part in the Spanish conquest of the Aztec Empire as a conquistador under the command of Hernán Cortés.

 According to the introduction by the author, the account was written after Aguilar had joined the Dominican Order, at a time in which he would have been more than 80 years old, between 1559 and 1571.
 Following the death of Francisco de Aguilar, the manuscript came into the possession of the Viceroyalty of New Spain and the Roman Catholic Archdiocese of Mexico Pedro Moya de Contreras, who then gave it to Philip II of Spain.
 Since then, the Relación breve de la conquista de la Nueva España has been held along with other 16th century manuscripts in the library of the Royal Site of San Lorenzo de El Escorial.
 The manuscript survived a fire in the library that occurred on 7 June 1671.

+The Relación is a memoiristic text that constitutes one of the earliest and most significant testimonies of the conquest of Mexico, alongside the Historia verdadera de la conquista de la Nueva España by Bernal Díaz del Castillo..
+Compared with other contemporary chronicles, Aguilar’s text is valued for its clarity and for the moral perspective developed after his entry into the Order of Preachers.
+It also served as a reference for later chroniclers such as friar Diego Durán in his Historia de las Indias de Nueva España.

+Description

+The work was written by Aguilar in old age, when he was over eighty years old, at the request of his Dominican brethren, who invited him to leave a record of his experience.
+According to the author himself, his aim was to write “a brief account, without circumlocutions or digressions”.

+The text is divided into a prologue and eight sections, called jornadas, arranged in chronological order: from the expedition of Juan de Grijalva (1518) to the fall of Tenochtitlán and the consolidation of Spanish rule.
+Aguilar describes central episodes such as the clashes with the Tlaxcalans, the Cholula massacre, the imprisonment and death of Moctezuma II, the Noche Triste, and the Battle of Otumba.
+The style is sober, concise, and devoid of rhetorical ornament.
+Although not a systematic “history”, the Relación has historiographical value for the immediacy of a firsthand witness, who alternates the collective “we” with the personal “I” in certain passages.